OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 Most modern mobile apps use variants of HTTP-based web services, as these protocols are well-documented and supported.

-## iOS Network APIs
+## Overview

-Since iOS 12.0 the [Network framework](https://developer.apple.com/documentation/network "API Reference Network") and the [`URLSession`](https://developer.apple.com/documentation/foundation/urlsession "API Reference URLSession") class provide methods to load network and URL requests asynchronously and synchronously.
-Older iOS versions can utilize the [Sockets API](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/NetworkingTopics/Articles/UsingSocketsandSocketStreams.html "Using Sockets and Socket Streams").

-### Network Framework

-The Network framework was introduced at [The Apple Worldwide Developers Conference (WWDC)](https://developer.apple.com/videos/play/wwdc2018/715 "Introducing Network.framework: A modern alternative to Sockets") in 2018 and is a replacement to the Sockets API.
-This low-level networking framework provides classes to send and receive data with built in dynamic networking, security and performance support.

-TLS 1.3 is enabled by default in the Network framework, if the argument `using: .tls` is used.
-It is the preferred option over the legacy [Secure Transport](https://developer.apple.com/documentation/security/secure_transport "API Reference Secure Transport") framework.

-### URLSession

-`URLSession` was built upon the Network framework and utilizes the same transport services.
-The class also uses TLS 1.3 by default, if the endpoint is HTTPS.

-`URLSession` should be used for HTTP and HTTPS connections, instead of utilizing the Network framework directly.
-The class natively supports both URL schemes and is optimized for such connections.
-It requires less boilerplate code, reducing the propensity for errors and ensuring secure connections by default.
-The Network framework should only be used when there are low-level and/or advanced networking requirements.

-The official Apple documentation includes examples of using the Network framework to [implement netcat](https://developer.apple.com/documentation/network/implementing_netcat_with_network_framework "Implementing netcat with Network Framework") and `URLSession` to [fetch website data into memory](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory "Fetching Website Data into Memory").

-## Testing App Transport Security (MSTG-NETWORK-2)
+### iOS App Transport Security

-### Overview

 [App Transport Security (ATS)](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html "Information Property List Key Reference: Cocoa Keys") is a set of security checks that the operating system enforces when making connections with [NSURLConnection](https://developer.apple.com/reference/foundation/nsurlconnection "API Reference NSURLConnection"), [NSURLSession](https://developer.apple.com/reference/foundation/urlsession "API Reference NSURLSession") and [CFURL](https://developer.apple.com/reference/corefoundation/cfurl-rd7 "API Reference CFURL") to public hostnames.
-ATS is enabled by default for applications build on iOS SDK 9 and above.
+ATS is enabled by default for applications build on iOS 9 and above.

 ATS is enforced only when making connections to public hostnames.
 Therefore any connection made to an IP address, unqualified domain names or TLD of .local is not protected with ATS.